-The Lower Brule Sioux Tribe sets its regulations, season dates and bag limits for mourning doves and waterfowl within federal guidelines.
-These regulations are set and published separately in late summer
+The Lower Brule Sioux Tribe sets its regulations, season dates and bag limits for mourning doves and waterfow within federal guidelines.
+Check www.lowerbrulewildlife.com for details

 General: A Tribal General License, Tribal Waterfowl License and Federal Waterfowl Stamp are required of all hunters of waterfowl within the exterior boundaries of the reservation, except that non-members may hunt waterfowl on the waters of the Missouri River with either the Tribal or State license (during an open season allowed by that license) and the appropriate federal stamp (see notice).
 No person hunting waterfowl may use or posses shotshells except those loaded with non-toxic shot.
 The head or feathered wing must remain attached during transportation.
-All migratory game birds must be retrieved and retained in the custody of the hunter in the field.
+All migratory game birds must be retrieved and retained in the custody of

-It is unlawful to: take migratory game birds during a closed season; without requisite Tribal licenses, or before or after shooting hours; take more than one daily bag limit on any one day; possess more than one daily bag limit while in the field, or while returning from the field to one's car, camp, home, etc.; transport another's migratory game birds without proper tagging; possess live birds; transport migratory game birds without leaving attached the proper head/foot/wing for transportation.

-No person shall: hunt Migratory Birds with a shotgun using a plug of two (2) or more pieces or a shotgun with a barrel length less than 18 inches.
+- It is unlawful to: take migratory game birds during a closed season; without requisite Tribal licenses, or before o after shooting hours; take more than one daily bag limit on any one day; possess more than one daily bag limit while in the field, or while returning from the field to one's car, camp, home, etc.; transport another's migratory game birds without proper tagging; possess live birds; transport migratory game birds without leaving attached the proper head/foot/wing for transportation - No person shall: hunt Migratory Birds with a shotgun using a plug of two (2) or more pieces or a shotgun with a barrel length less than 18 inches.